 Accommodation: The cost of accommodation ranges widely in Singapore.
 For a bed in a hostel expect to pay between 25-40 SGD ($18.32-$29.31).
 For a basic private double room, expect to pay 40-120 SGD ($29.31-$51.29).

 Food and drink: Expect to pay the same prices as you would in Europe.
-A meal in a local café costs 18-25 SGD ($13.19-$18.312) and a pint of larger costs around 5 SGD ($3.66).
+A meal in a local café costs 18-25 SGD ($13.19-$18.312) and a pint of beer costs around 5 SGD ($3.66).
 Unlike street food in Saigon, where there are food vendors on every corner, street food in Singapore is hard to come by.
 However, there are a few food markets.
 A bowl of noodles at the market costs around 4 SGD ($2.93).

 Transport: Singapore has an extensive bus system.
 Buses are relatively cheap and are the easiest and cheapest way to get around.
 Make sure you have the exact fare though, as you will not receive change.